Michael White (footballer): Career

 played for Canterbury United during the 2005-06 NZFC season, he can play in various midfield and attacking roles.

 He joined Australian A-League side New Zealand Knights in 2006, before joining Waitakere United for the remainder of the NZFC season.
 In mid-2007 he moved to his place of birth, Wales, and joined Rhyl FC in the Welsh Premier League, finishing Top Goal Scorer.

 2009 found him back in New Zealand and playing for Central Premier League side Miramar Rangers, winning the 2010 Chatham Cup.
 He joined Youngheart Manawatu for the 2010–2011 season.
 After another season with Miramar Rangers in the Central Premier League, he joined Team Wellington.
 With a move back to the South Island, he transferred from Team Wellington to Canterbury United for the remainder of the season 2011/2012 season.
 Signed for Nelson Suburbs in the Mainland League.

 International

 White played for the New Zealand U-17, New Zealand U-20 national teams and New Zealand A-Team that toured Vietnam in 2006.

+Golf Career

+White joined the Hororata golf club in 2022, where he became one the 'Marvellous M's" at the top of the Hororata Blank Cup golf team, alongside Mark Weatherley and Max Edwards.